demetreades/assingment2js-small-school/README.md

 ## 1. Clone repo and cd into `/myapp` folder

-`pwd` for current path
+`pwd` for current path.

 `git clone https://github.com/demetreades/myapp.git`

-`dir` or `ls` for files list
+`dir` or `ls` for files list.

-`cd myapp` if you are not already into
+`cd myapp` if you are not already into.

 <br>

 ## 2. Install dependencies

-If you cloned the repo you need to install dependencies first as described in the `package.json`
+If you cloned the repo you need to install dependencies first as described in the `package.json`.

 `npm install`